2025 Fall and 2026 Winter start program maps

 Issues in Diversity

-Winter 2024 Elective General elective General Electives may be chosen from any program area.
-Popular Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, INDG, LBAT, LGLS, POSC, PSYC, SOCI, SSCI, and SUST.
+Winter CRMN 2040U Decolonizing Criminology General Electives may be chosen from any program area.
+Popular Social Science and Humanities electives may be found under subject codes: ALSU, COMM, CRMN, FPSY, INDG, LBAT, LGLS, POSC, PSYC, SOCI, SSCI, and SUST.

 For further clarification, please email your Academic Advisor.